KesThav/pre_process_R/README.md

-# About
+# PPR

-PPR helps users to preprocess and analyze dataset without coding.
+PPR helps users pre-process, analyze, visualize, join and apply machine learning models on datasets without coding.

+# Available functionalities

 ### Pre-processing
 - See details for each columns (data type, unique values)
 - drop NA
-- Merge columns by specifying a name
+- Merge columns by specifying a name and a separator
 - Encode columns (Numerical and One hot)
 - convert column's type (integer, double, character and factor)
 - Delete columns